EYES WIDE SHUT ANALYSIS - PART THREE

 The actors remark on how the audience hadn't learned a thing.

-But there's really not so abrupt a transition as all that for it's when Jon crosses the line and begins acting in his own movie, filming his stagings rather than real life, that we have the camera moving from filming him to filming the actor who's painted his body black.
+But there's really not so abrupt a transition as all that for it's when Jon crosses the line and begins acting in his own movie, filming his stagings rather than real life, that we have the camera moving from filming him to filming the actor who painted his body black.
 Jon's actions have made a virtual Theater of Cruelty around him, except those he draws into it aren't aware of any part of their life being staged.

 Anyone who can imagine being watched, who has that third, critical eye examining them, may become an actor playing for that third eye.
 As we've seen in this film, most every character is involved with the camera, with staging, setting a scene and recording it, which could be a statement on art or have to do with the psychology of the relationship with that all-observing, critical eye.

 Be Black, Baby invites an audience, gradually introduces then forces that audience into participating in the play rather than observing, then when they step outside the theater they are suddenly removed from the play and, confused over what is staged and what is real, accept their traumas and humiliations as scripted.
 For the period of time in which they are pummeled by what may or not be real life, boundaries seemingly annihilated, they have no control and can't reason in their usual fashion with their own critical eye.
 The rug pulled out from under them, they all recognize and accept what is happening as real life, as authentic (just as Artaud intended to generate authentic, sensational experience through the Theater of Cruelty) and some heart-rending, authentic-sounding screaming comes of it.
-Then the rug is pulled out from under them again and they are told this was theater, the critical eye is reestablished, repositioned and they accept the experience as some sort of mutual relationship which had adequate boundaries which they simply didn't understand at the time.
+Then the rug is pulled out from under them again and they are told this was theater, the critical eye is reestablished, repositioned and they accept the experience as some sort of mutual relationship which had adequate boundaries that they simply didn't understand at the time.

-Indeed, and before I forget, the white actor in Be Black, Baby is at one point accused by his fellow actors of not participating.
+Indeed, and before I forget, a white actor in Be Black, Baby is at one point accused by his fellow actors of not participating.
 It's unclear but it seems he is a plant, in that he's an actor who is passed off as a member of the audience.
 And what is his response?
 That he is taking notes for his review for Eye Magazine (which was a real magazine put out by Hearst from 1968 -1969).

 The plot of Stanley Kubrick's Eyes Wide Shut is a variation on all this.
 Tom Cruise, as Doctor Bill, learns of a high end party.
 He is warned away from it but goes and sees what he believes to be bizarre ritual goings-on, the identity of everyone concealed by masks.
 Churches typically rope off from the masses initiation experience with a good deal of preparation, and the initiate usually wonders what the "about" was, what was the big deal, as it is largely intellectualized, which is part of what Artaud was rebelling against, and in Eyes Wide Shut Bill is presented as (at least on one level of discussion)--without authorization or education--broaching a sort of secret church, crossing boundaries, and thus having to suffer the consequences.
 His mask is stripped and he believes his life is threatened.
 (Masks protect the individual, allowing the operation of archetype or spirit of a traditional, established nature to operate exempt of personal judiciary.)
 Bill's experience comes at a price.
 One of the prostitutes steps forward and announces she will serve as his substitute, then the next day he learns of a woman who has been found dead of an overdose, and believes it to be the same woman.
-What was real and what wasn't is the crux of the conversation Bill has toward the end of the film with a patient, Ziegler, who had been at the same party.
+What was real and what wasn't is the crux of the conversation Bill has toward the end of the film with Ziegler, who had been at the same party.
 Ziegler says Bill should never have been there and that what happened was simply playacting in order to terrify him into keeping his mouth shut.
 Yes, he says, the prostitute did die, but her death had nothing to do with him or the party.

 Theater or real life?